Social determinants of health: Gender

 Transgender and non-binary individuals also experience greater health disparities in comparison to their cisgender counterparts.
 Throughout history, transgender and non-binary (TGNB) populations have been subject to discrimination, marginalization, and violence, with limited legal representation and protections in place to support them.
 These existing sociopolitical conditions have created a series of psychosocial challenges for TGNB individuals as they attempt to access quality healthcare services.

 Other social determinants of health also disproportionately affect transgender and non-binary individuals.
-In the United States, the LGBTQ+ community faces greater economic insecurity compared to their cisgender counterparts, with higher overall poverty rates, particularly among transgender people.
-Mental health struggles have also unduly burdened LGBTQ+ identifying individuals including elevated rates of suicide, depression, and other mental health disorders.
+In the United States, the LGBTQ community faces greater economic insecurity compared to their cisgender counterparts, with higher overall poverty rates, particularly among transgender people.
+Mental health struggles have also unduly burdened LGBTQ-identifying individuals including elevated rates of suicide, depression, and other mental health disorders.
 These challenges, often driven by experiences with discrimination, frequently go unaddressed by the healthcare system, despite the community's heightened need for these critical health services.

 Even when these marginalized groups seek out access to healthcare services, they can still be met with outdated cultures and practices.
-Most medical schools still teach using a binary framework for gender, ignoring the complexities and diversity among their patients identities.
+Most medical schools still teach using a binary framework for gender, ignoring the complexities and diversity among their patients' identities.
 There remains a significant gap in health research and resources catered towards non-cisgender populations.

 Disability

-Disabled people face health disparities including a shortened life expectancy and higher rates of preventable chronic conditions.
+Disabled people face health disparities, including a shortened life expectancy and higher rates of preventable chronic conditions.
 Research has found that female patients with disabilities have more infrequent mammograms as opposed to their nondisabled counterparts, leading to breast cancer being detected at later stages.
 The disabled population tends to have less access to primary and preventive care.
 People with disabilities face barriers to healthcare access due to many factors including inaccessible healthcare providers, steeper healthcare costs, and bias among healthcare providers.

-Healthcare settings may not always be physically accessible to patients with mobility issues due to transportation barriers or inaccessible within the physical space.
-Additionally medical equipment is not always designed with disabled people in mind.
-While in the United States there are federal laws in place including the Americans With Disabilities Act (ADA) to ensure accessibility in healthcare settings, these laws are not always properly enforced due to issues with bureaucracy.
+Healthcare settings may not always be physically accessible to patients with mobility issues, due to transportation barriers or inaccessible physical spaces.
+Additionally, medical equipment is not always designed with disabled people in mind.
+While in the United States, there are federal laws in place, including the Americans with Disabilities Act (ADA), to ensure accessibility in healthcare settings, these laws are not always properly enforced due to issues with bureaucracy.
 Health expenditures for people with disabilities tend to be higher, feeding into economic barriers to care.
 These high costs can prevent the disabled population from getting their healthcare needs met.

 Bias within the healthcare industry also contributes to patients with disabilities not getting adequate care.
 Certain disabilities can make it harder for patients to communicate their symptoms and needs with healthcare providers.
 People with intellectual disabilities have also reported facing bias from healthcare providers.
-Providers may have implicit biases against people with disabilities leading to them overlooking their patients with disabilities' needs.
-Since many people with disabilities require extra care for their disabilities and often have long standing relationships with their providers, they might fear for negative repercussions when speaking up about instances of bias.
+Providers may have implicit biases against people with disabilities, leading to them overlooking their patients with disabilities' needs.
+Since many people with disabilities require extra care for their disabilities and often have long-standing relationships with their providers, they might fear negative repercussions when speaking up about instances of bias.
 All of these disparities lead to more negative outcomes for people with disabilities.